-Delicious, healthy lemon poppy seed bread for your whole family.
-This recipe is nourishing, blood-sugar friendly, low-carb, and is made with simple ingredients.
-It also happens to be oil-free.
-This keto-friendly lemon poppy seed bread is bright and lemony, perfect with a side of coffee or tea.
-Both a wholesome dessert and satisfying breakfast, this sugar-free lemon poppy seed bread is the real MVP.
-Bake it for someone you love!
-It’s the gift that keeps on giving on Mother’s Day.
+Say hello to the most delicious, healthy lemon poppy seed bread.
+This recipe is nourishing, blood-sugar friendly, and made with simple ingredients.
+Your whole family will love it.
+It also happens to be oil-free and keto-friendly.
+Bright and lemony—perfect with a side of coffee or tea—it’s truly delightful at all times of the day.
+Add it to your weekly meal prep repertoire.
+Both a wholesome dessert and satisfying breakfast, this sugar-free lemon poppy seed bread (that tastes just like cake!) is the real MVP.

-Almond flour: Naturally gluten-free and high in healthy fats, almond flour is my favorite flour to bake with.
+Naturally gluten-free and high in healthy fats, almond flour is my favorite flour to bake with.
 It gives breads, cakes, and muffins a dense consistency yet fine texture.
-Note that blanched almond flour is different than almond meal.
+Note that blanched almond flour is different from than almond meal.
 Almond meal is more gritty.
 I prefer to bake with almond flour.
-Made from ground almonds, almond flour involves blanching almonds in boiling water to remove the skins, then grinding and sifting them into a fine flour.
-Helping making this recipe keto-friendly, almond flour is low carb.
+Rather than use traditional flour, almond flour keeps blood sugar stable.
 Hot tip: store your almond flour in your fridge or freezer to keep it from going rancid or oxidizing.

-To make this healthy lemon poppy seed bread, the key is to use granulated monk fruit sweetener or stevia.
-This sweetens the bread without spiking blood sugar and makes this recipe keto-friendly.
+It is!
+The key is to use granulated monk fruit sweetener (or another sugar alternative, like stevia) to keep it keto-friendly.
+This sweetens the bread without spiking blood sugar and makes this recipe ideal for those on a low-sugar diet—or those trying to balance their hormones.
 If you haven’t tried granulated monk fruit sweetener, its consistency is similar to regular cane sugar.
 If you don’t have access to monk fruit sweetener, you can sub with regular cane sugar.
 While the bread won’t be low sugar, but it will be delicious.
 You’ll also want to make sure your yogurt is plain (or has no added sugars).

 What is monk fruit sweetener?

-Because regulating blood sugar is important, I like baking with monk fruit because it doesn’t significantly affect blood sugar.
-Meaning, it doesn’t raise blood sugar levels like other sweeteners.
+Because regulating blood sugar is important (for everyone), I like baking with monk fruit.
+For most people, monk fruit barely raises blood sugar levels—unlike other sweeteners.
 Monk fruit is available in liquid, granule, and powder forms.
 It is a nonnutritive sweetener. so it has little-to-no calories or nutrients.
 It is a natural alternative to traditional sugar.
 For this recipe, you want to use the granule form.
 This sweetener is safe for children, pregnant women, and breastfeeding women (but consult your physician first, of course).
-It is also ideal for diabetics.
+It’s also ideal for diabetics.

 Looking for more Lemon recipes?